Wilma Z. Davis: Career

 After graduating from college, Wilma was meant to teach high school, but she ended up teaching first graders due to lack of jobs for high school teachers.
 After a year, she took a job in her hometown as a Math teacher, where she worked for four years and made about ninety dollars a month.
 Since teachers only worked for nine months in the year, she made about eight hundred and ten dollars a year.
 Due to the demise of her mother, Wilma was responsible for taking care of the house while her siblings were in high school.
 Thereafter, she worked in a payroll office and later as a code clerk at the unemployment census.

-Wilma Davis’ interest in cryptology was piqued after reading in the Washington Star about William and Elizabeth Freidman, who were American codebreakers.
+Wilma Davis’ interest in cryptology was piqued after reading in the Washington Star about William and Elizabeth Friedman, who were American codebreakers.
 She was enrolled in some Navy correspondence courses in cryptology by her brother-in-law who was a civil servant.
 Davis relished the courses in cryptology and excelled in them.
 She decided to sit for the Civil Service exam and got on the civil service register.
 She worked at the National Bureau of Aeronautics (NBS) for about nine months before she received her civil service status.
-She worked at the Civil Service Commission as a junior Civil Service Examiner and that’s where she was given her first job as a cryptanalyst by William Friedman in 1937 or 1938.
+She worked at the Civil Service Commission as a junior Civil Service Examiner, where she was given her first job as a cryptanalyst by William Friedman in 1937 or 1938.
 There was a big expansion in the Signal Intelligence and Friedman was looking to recruit individuals to work there.
 Friedman offered Wilma $1620 while she was making about $1440.
 She had to put her name on a sign-in sheet and she was 19 on the list.
 Wilma was ecstatic about this opportunity, more so, because William Friedman and his wife were the major driving force of her cryptology interest.